oleksandrsirenko/mechanisms-of-action-moa-prediction/README.md

 ## :bulb: How to Reproduce the Solution

-Follow the steps bellow to reproduce the solution:
+To reproduce the solution, do the following:

 1. Clone the repository: `git clone https://github.com/oleksandrsirenko/mechanisms-of-action-moa-prediction.git moa`
 2. [Get dataset manually](#inbox_tray-how-to-get-data) or [configure the Kaggle API](#closed_lock_with_key-how-to-use-the-kaggle-api) to automate this process.
-3. Create a virtual environment for the project: `make environment`
+3. Create the virtual environment for the project: `make environment`
-4. Activate virtual environment: `source moa activate`
+4. Activate the virtual environment: `source moa activate`
 5. Install dependencies: `make requirements`
 6. Prepare dataset: `make data`
 7. Train models: `make train`